 The ongoing genetics research conducted by the Giraffe Conservation Foundation has identified four distinct species of giraffe.
-Among them, the northern giraffe (Giraffa camelopardalis) is the least populous, with less than 5,900 individuals remaining in the wild.
+Among them, the northern giraffe (Giraffa camelopardalis) is the least populous, with only 7.000 individuals remaining in the wild.

 GPS satellite tagging was an important initial step in gaining a better understanding of giraffe movements.
 Tracking their movements has revealed that some giraffe spend significant time outside the park boundaries.
 These findings help to guide education and awareness activities with communities in order to secure the future of Kordofan giraffe in this area.